awslabs/sagemaker-debugger/docs/tensorflow.md

 The following code examples show the base structures that you can use for hook registration in various TensorFlow training scripts.
 If you want to use the high-level Debugger features with zero script change on AWS Deep Learning Containers, see [Use Debugger in AWS Containers](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-container.html).

 ### Keras API (tf.keras)

+The following code example shows how to register the smdebug `KerasHook` for the Keras `model.fit()`.
+You can also set the hook mode to track stored tensors in different phases of training job.
+For a list of available hook modes, see [smdebug modes](#api.md#modes).

 ```python
 import smdebug.tensorflow as smd